Small groups of finite Morley rank with a supertight automorphism: Abstract

 \section{Abstract}

-We consider an infinite simple group $G$ of finite Morley rank and of Pr\"{u}fer $2$-rank $1$ which admits a supertight automorphism $\alpha$ such that the fixed-point subgroup $C_G(\alpha^n)$ is pseudofinite for all integers $n > 0$.
-We prove that $G \cong {\rm PGL}_2(K)$ for some algebraically closed field $K$ of characteristic $\neq 2$.
+Let $G$ be an infinite simple group of finite Morley rank and of Pr\"{u}fer $2$-rank $1$ which admits a supertight automorphism $\alpha$ such that the fixed-point subgroup $C_G(\alpha^n)$ is pseudofinite for all integers $n > 0$.
+The main result of this paper is the identification of $G$ with ${\rm PGL}_2(K)$ for some algebraically closed field $K$ of characteristic $\neq 2$.